godotengine/godot-docs/classes/class_tilesetscenescollectionsource.rst

 - void **set_scene_tile_scene** **(** :ref:`int<class_int>` id, :ref:`PackedScene<class_PackedScene>` packed_scene **)**

 Assigns a :ref:`PackedScene<class_PackedScene>` resource to the scene tile with id ``id``.
-This will fail if the scene does not extend CanvasItem, as positionning properties are needed to place the scene on the TileMap.
+This will fail if the scene does not extend CanvasItem, as positioning properties are needed to place the scene on the TileMap.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`